divine016/CGassessment/README.md

 * deploying the app in a different namespace for isolation
 * using uoto date dependencies
 * usinf security headers like Flask Talisman

+Well had some troubles at the beginning with kubernets because i tried installing kubectl on its own. then a fellow sister explained that once i had KinD installed there was no need installing kubectl again so this was cool and fun.
+I was able to containerise a simple web app and also deploy it to kubernets and also create a CI/CD pipeline to automate the whole process.